Tin/codepath-nodejs-homework/assignment-01/README.md

 #### The TCP sync server/client

+- [✓] Client initiate full sync at begining via http
-- [✓] Server will send a list of file system changes to client
+- [✓] Server will forward changes to other client
-- [✘] First time's full system sync
-- [✘] Client ask for folder or file, and sync (should be easy)
 - [✓] Client apply server's change's action in sequence, so it won't conflicts
-- [✓] Sync logic is in separate module
+- [✓] Sync logic is in separate module, so server/client can both send file changs and apply change
-- [✘] Isolate client and server sync code in FileSync module (should do it)
-- [✓] Sync over tcp
+- [✓] Sync over tcp, push changes
 - [✓] Middleware style compositble operations chain in FileSync module
-- [✘] encode/decode file contents (binary compatible)

 ### Walkthrough